-Cyber bulling is defined and covered in our anti-bullying policy which can be found in the school office
+Cyber bulling is defined and covered in our anti-bullying policy which can be found in the school office, on the school website and saved on the school computer systems

 ONLINE & GAMING SAFETY

 The internet and internet gaming are enjoyed by many people and are often activities families can enjoy together.
 However, use of the internet and online games isn't without risk.